Adam Levine Snapchat Updates Show Behati Prinsloo’s Post-Baby Body

 Adam Levine Snapchat updates show his wife Behati Prinsloo’s post-pregnancy body, and she’s one hot mama!

 It’s been six months since Adam Levine and wife Behati Prinsloo, whom he married in 2014, welcomed their adorable daughter Dusty Rose on September 21, 2016.
-But apparently half a year is enough to get back to flaunting a perfect post-baby body.
+But apparently, half a year is enough to get back to flaunting a perfect post-baby body.

 Flaunting it: Behati Prinsloo showed off her steamy post-baby body on Saturday, just five months after giving… https://t.co/iKlO67gW3B pic.twitter.com/vgj6bwEjTV